CentralValleyModeling/wrims-gui/CONTRIBUTING.md

     - If you want a specific reviewer, add them to the list instead of replacing the list.
     - If your PR is a draft or wip, it is acceptable to clear the field.
 In other cases it is not.
 - Further commits, squashes, ad rebases should be coordinated with active revieweers.
-- Once the PR is actively being revieewed, do not rewrite history (squash, rebase, etc.) until the PR is complete and approved.
+- Once the PR is actively being reviewed, do not rewrite history (squash, rebase, etc.) until the PR is complete and approved.
 - Ideally, do not push any new commits until the reviewer has marked the PR citing they have finished reviewing.
 - Respond to every comment and task made by reviewers.
 - Task authors should be responsible for clearing tasks, not PR authors.